 Weight: Approx. 11.1 oz. per sq. yard / 375g per sq. meter

 Fiber Fineness: 0.19 denier

 Composition: 49% Polyester Ultra-Fine Fiber (30% plant-based); 31% Polyester Woven Scrim; 20% Polyurethane

 Ultrasuede HP combines the look and feel of fine suede with performance and durability for applications in furniture and automotive interiors, as well as fashion, accessories, and footwear.

-Contact MII at to purchase a full report on Toray.
+Contact MII at for more information on Toray.